 If you are currently preparing for your trip to Australia, you’re probably wondering about the first steps you’ll have to take after you arrive.
 In this article, you will find a handy checklist for each day of your first week Down Under.
 We recommend that you organise accommodation (youth hostel, Wwoofing, HelpX, or an alternative) for at least the first five days of your stay.
 This will give you some time to explore the city and get a start on any admin you need to do.
 This article is just a general guide and the information can vary according to your personal circumstances.
 You will find that most administrative procedures happen very quickly in Australia, but this isn’t always the case.
 For example, if you arrive on a week-end you will have to wait a little longer.

 In every major city, you’ll have the option of taking a train or the metro towards the city centre from the airport.
 This is a relatively quick mode of transport but can often end up quite expensive (around $18 a ticket in Sydney).

 If you are traveling with a group, it is sometime cheaper to take a taxi and split the fare (a taxi from the airport to the centre of Sydney is about $50).

-Some hostels may send a free shuttle bus to pick you up at the airport, however only if you have booked a bed in one of their room for at least a week.
-Check beforehand if that’s the case with your hostel before you land.
+Some hostels will actually send a shuttle bus to pick you up at the airport, provided you have booked a bed with them for at least a week.
+Check with your hostel before you land.